itsrajatrai/itsrajatrai/README.md

 🧠 Currently building:

 - ✨ **PicPat** – Pattern generation from images, for creatives
-- 🧪 **KALPA** – A programming language inspired by structured English
+- 🧪 **KALPA** – A programming language inspired by structured Sanskrit

 ---